Fra0013To/ATEforMTNN/README.md

 ### Model Creation

-An ATEModel object is created exactly as any other hard-parameter sharing MTNN in keras, but the _ATEModel_ clas must be used and the trunk's layer names must be characterized by the same prefix.
+An ATEModel object is created exactly as any other hard-parameter sharing MTNN in keras, but the _ATEModel_ class must be used and the trunk's layer names must be characterized by the same prefix.

 All the model's layers having a name that